-In September 2003, the IVN Group acquired a series of mining and exploration tenements in Australia from the receivers of Selwyn Mines Limited for Aus\$6 million.
-The IVN tenements are held through an Australian wholly owned subsidiary, Ivanhoe Cloncurry Mines Pty Limited ("ICM"), and consist of mineral leases ("MLs") and Exploration Permits for Minerals ("EPMs") located in north-western Queensland, Australia.
-The tenements cover an area of 2140.49/km2 of EPMs and 4529.37/ha of MLs.
-In addition, applications have been lodged with the Queensland Department of Natural Resources Mines and Water for three new MLs totalling 241.24 hectares and two new EPMs totalling 54 sub-blocks (172.26/km2).
-ICM has a 100% interest in these properties and has the exclusive right to explore for all precious and base metals within the boundaries of their tenements with the exception of a joint venture area in the southern part of EPM 10783, where 36 sub-blocks, totalling 114.5/km2 are under option to Barrick (Osborne) Pty.
-Ltd. ("Barrick Osborne").
-Barrick Osborne has a 50% interest in 31 sub blocks and an 85% interest in 5 sub blocks.
+In September 2003, the IVN Group acquired the "Cloncurry Property", a series of mining and exploration tenements in Australia, from the receivers of Selwyn Mines Limited for Aus\$6 million.
+The tenements are held through an Australian wholly owned subsidiary, Ivanhoe Australia Pty Ltd. ("IAL") and consist of mineral leases ("MLs") and Exploration Permits for Minerals ("EPMs") located in north-western Queensland, Australia.
+The tenements cover an area of 2144/km2 in 16 EPMs and 4529.37/ha in 20 MLs.
+In addition, applications have been lodged with the Queensland Department of Natural Resources Mines and Water for three new MLs totalling 241.24 hectares.
+IAL has a 100% interest in these properties and has the exclusive right to explore for all precious and base metals within the boundaries of their tenements, with the exception of five sub blocks in EPM10783 in which Barrick has an interest.
+Styles of mineralisation on the Cloncurry Property include iron-oxide-copper-gold ("IOCG") at Mount Elliott as well as IOCG mineralisation with associated uranium at Amethyst Castle; whilst copper at Mt Dore is hosted in shales and siltstones.